Kingdom Hearts II

 - alpo10.ard: Most likely an additional torn page/area in The Hundred-Acre Wood.

 - dc07.ard: This map would have been in Disney Castle.
-In the Final Mix version of the game, this map file exists as the Keyblade Graveyard battle arena for the Lingering Will secret boss, suggesting that the boss may have been planned for vanilla game but scrapped due to time constraints or some other reason.
+In the Final Mix version of the game, this map file exists as the Keyblade Graveyard battle arena for the Lingering Will secret boss, suggesting that the boss may have been planned for the vanilla game but scrapped due to time constraints or some other reason.

 The game's debug menu also lists Toy Story (トイ・ストーリー) and Monsters Inc. (モンスターズ・インク) as maps, suggesting that they were planned as worlds at some point in development.
 This lines up with what director Tetsuya Nomura said years later in a 2018 interview, that Square had unsuccessfully tried to secure the rights to use Pixar content for Kingdom Hearts II and that some preliminary Pixar content was developed in the event that they were successful.
 Both of these worlds were later included in Kingdom Hearts III.